Non-commutative resolutions for Segre products and Cohen-Macaulay rings of hereditary representation type: Gorenstein rings of hereditary representation type

+Recall that an {\it enhancement} of a triangulated category $\T$ is a dg category $\A$ such that $\per\A\simeq\T$.
+A triangulated category has a {\it unique enhancements} if any two enhancements are derived Morita equivalent.
 Then one has the uniqueness of enhancements for $\sCM R$ which we repeat from \cite{ha4}. \begin{Thm} Let $R$ be a complete Gorenstein local isolated singularity of dimension $\geq3$ over a perfect field which is of strictly hereditary representation type.
 Then $\sCM R$ has a unique enhancement. \end{Thm} \begin{proof} A direct consequence of \cite[Theorem 4.19]{ha4}. \end{proof}